 8.1 Sustain per capita economic growth in accordance with national circumstances and, in particular, at least 7 per cent gross domestic product growth per annum in the least developed countries.

-8.3 Promote productivity, entrepreneurship, innovation and formalisation.

-8.5 Achieve full and productive employment and decent work.
+8.3 Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, and encourage the formalization and growth of micro-, small- and medium-sized enterprises, including through access to financial services8.5 Achieve full and productive employment and decent work.

+8.9 By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products

 8.10 Strengthen the capacity of domestic financial institutions.

 The achievement of SDG 8 will require more private-sector investment.
 The Addis Ababa Action Agenda (2015) recognises this by stating that “private business activity, investment and innovation are major drivers of productivity, inclusive economic growth and job creation”.
 Income tax treaties could help trade grow by providing greater certainty for business, reducing double taxation and providing a mechanism to fight tax avoidance.
 The World Bank’s Paying Taxes 2018 report notes that for many businesses in developing countries the tax burden is already quite high.
 For example in sub-Saharan Africa, effective tax rates facing medium-sized companies are 7 percentage points higher than the world average.
 Tax policies that promote investment and innovation, particularly in developing economies, would go a long way in attracting foreign direct investment (FDI), which consequently provides opportunities for decent work, innovation and increased productivity to effectively increase the gross domestic product of countries.
 Financing is key to the success of the 2030 Agenda and sound investment and tax policies will play a critical role in leveraging the investment needed to eradicate poverty and ensure inclusive growth.
 Effective implementation of the SDGs requires widespread support from the private sector, awareness and recognition of the key role they have to play in achieving these goals, and an active response to ensure that business models align with the global objectives.

+Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.

+9.3 Increase the access of small-scale industrial and other enterprises, in particular in developing countries, to financial services, including affordable credit, and their integration into value chains and markets

+9.5 Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending

+9.b Support domestic technology development, research and innovation in developing countries, including by ensuring a conducive policy environment for, inter alia, industrial diversification and value addition to commodities.

+R&D tax incentives can have a major role in investing in research for the development of the SDGs.

+The recent report from ICC Sweden showed that there are currently numerous obstacles that disincentivize businesses from increasing their investments in R&D. E.g. the challenges from the inability to deduct expenses when collaborating with academia on research projects.
+Would be interesting to see other countries experience, particularly in the context of developing countries.

 Goal 10: Reduce inequality within and among countries